Great Gifts for Travel Lovers They’ll Actually Use

 Twelve South AirFly Pro In-Flight Transmitter

 One of the reasons I was so excited about my earbuds was the thought that I could use them on flights.
 Then I realized that I couldn’t plug into the entertainment system without a thing.
 Of course, I figured that out after I’d boarded.
 Enter a Bluetooth transmitter that pairs easily with your wireless earbuds or headset and has a 20-hour battery life Voilà.

 SAMSUNG SSD T7 Portable External Solid State Drive 2TB

 The size of a credit card and light as one, too.
 This 2TB external hard drive is the perfect solution to the need for backup.
 Whether it’s photos or documents, this Samsung has you covered.

 UPWADE Outlet Travel Power Strip

-I won’t be without a mini power strip.
-It’s probably the one thing other than my phone I always have with me when I travel.
-I like this model by Upwade because it has two widely spaced international outlets which provide ample room for those pesky wide plugs that come with cameras and other devices, as well as four USB ports.
-The cord is a little longer than I need at 5 ft but I’d rather have it longer than too short.
-At 6 inches in length, it fits in any purse or carry-on bag.
+I don’t go anywhere without a mini power strip.
+It’s probably the one thing other than my phone I always have when I travel.
+I like this model by Upwade because it has two widely spaced international outlets that provide ample room for those pesky wide charger plugs that come with cameras and other devices and four USB ports.
+The cord is a little longer than I need at 5 ft, but I’d rather have it longer than too short.
+It is super light and, at 6 inches in length, fits in any purse or carry-on bag.